Modes of Proof of Documents – Admission, Direct Evidence, Expert Evidence, Presumption etc.

 Saji Koduvath, Advocate, Kottayam.

-Documents produced in court has to pass through two steps.
+Documents produced in court have to pass through two steps.
 They are:

 1. Admission and exhibition (if relevant)